Execution of Tangaraju Suppiah: Execution

 After the loss of his final appeal, Tangaraju remained in Changi Prison on the eve of his execution.
 He reportedly ordered chicken rice, nasi biryani, ice cream soda, and milo-flavoured sweets as his last meal, although the prison authorities were unable to find the sweets for him; another last meal order also included a bowl of wanton noodles each for himself and his neighbouring cellmate "Sanjay" (whose execution was not scheduled).
 Tangaraju was also allowed to spend his allowance to treat his fellow death row prisoners with some mutton murtabak, fish burgers, curry puffs and soft drinks.
 Tangaraju's family hoped to pass him some religious items he wanted to obtain during his final moments before facing the gallows, but they could only pass him prayer beads by adherence to prison regulations.
 Prison officers would measure Tangaraju's weight and height before his hanging to facilitate the appropriate length of the rope used for the scaffold, given that Singapore's official execution method was long drop hanging, where it involves breaking the neck of the prisoner and lead to an instantaneous death while he was hanged by the neck.
 Tangaraju was also permitted to go through a final photoshoot to provide some final photographs of himself to his family, who also had some of his belongings returned to him.
 When Tangaraju's mother went to prison to see her son one last time, her family members reportedly kept the truth of Tangaraju's execution from her for fear she would be devastated over it.
 It was understood that prior to his hanging, the President of Singapore Halimah Yacob rejected the pleas for clemency by Tangaraju's family.

 On 26 April 2023, 46-year-old Tangaraju Suppiah was hanged at dawn in Changi Prison.
 Tangaraju's execution was the first reported execution to take place in Singapore during the year of 2023, as well as the twelfth death row prisoner to be executed since March 2022.
 A spokesperson of the Singapore Prison Service confirmed in a media statement that Tangaraju's sentence was carried out per the scheduled timing written in his death warrant.
 Annamalai also confirmed that Tangaraju's sentence had been carried out, as she was informed that Tangaraju's sister had received his death certificate soon after Tangaraju was put to death.
-He was interred in Lim Chu Kang Hindu Cemetery on 28 April 2023 after 2 days of execution.
+He was interred in Lim Chu Kang Hindu Cemetery on 28 April 2023 two days after his execution.